magmukendi/my100daysOfCode.v.2/README.md

  **Today's Progress**:
  - Worked on algorithms: Binary search and linear search
  - Reviewed algorithm time complexity.
 How much time an algorithm takes to complete a t
- - Space complexity: how much space the algoruthm takes in our memmory.
+ - Space complexity: how much space the algorithm takes in our memmory.
 Recursive binary search is O (log N).

  Need to look into Tail optimization for more details.

  **Thoughts**:I came accross a great way to measure efficiency of things while coding or even in real life.
-We use the worst case scenario as a bench mark for our expectation.
-I think learning algorithm is very helpful for me.
+We use the worst case scenario as a benchmark for our expectation.
+IF we consider the worst case scenario we can prepare for it and plan accordingly.
+Even though it does not happen, at least we would know that the we are safe.

-  **Link to work**: my work can be foun at [this repo](https://github.com/LeGrandMAG/Data-Structures-and-Algorithm)
+  **Link to work**: my work can be found at [this repo](https://github.com/LeGrandMAG/Data-Structures-and-Algorithm)

 ## Day 50/100 July 25 2022:

 ## Day 49/100 July 24 2022:
- - Started working on a auctions website
+ - Started working on a auctions website as part of the cs50 Web Programming with Python and Javascript's project.
 ## Day 48/100 July 23 2022:

 ## Day 47/100 July 22 2022: